Overtime – Episode #386 (Originally aired 04/29/16)

 It's a lot cheaper than the prescription drugs.
 Yeah.

-You know, and that's what's happening.
+You know, and that's what's happened.
 It's pretty good.

 I saw my neighbor knot off on the lawnmower the other day.

 Yeah.
-I tell you, it's really getting bad when that happens.
+I tell you, it's really getting bad.

 Okay.
 Any ideas who the Republican and Democratic frontrunners will pick as their VPs?
 I guess we're at that stage already.